fhnw-hpcp/HS25/05_Assignment/README.md

 ## Scientific Background

-The input to DEMREG consists of solar images from NASA’s SDO (Solar Dynamics Observatory).
+The input to DEMREG consists of solar images from NASA’s Atmospheric Imaging Assembly (AIA) camera on board the Solar Dynamics Observatory (SDO).
-Each observation provides six images, each taken at a different wavelength.
+This camera captures a full-disc image of the sun every 12 seconds in ten different wavelengths which give insight into the processes inside the solar atmosphere and the solar surface.

+For this project, six of those ten wavelengths are used because they give the best insight into the temperature of the sun.
 For each pixel across these 6 bands, the code reconstructs the temperature distribution of the solar plasma.
 The result is a temperature map of the Sun derived from overlapping pixel intensities.